qiwei-404/masked-pun-detector-with-bert/README.md

-# Masked Pun Detector Trained with BERT
+# Detecting Pun with Masked Fine-tuning

 This is a repository of a simple pun detector trained on the BERT[[1]](#1) architecture.
+In addition to conventional fine-tuning, I explore fine-tuning with masked tokens.
+The masked fine-tuning approach outperforms conventional fine-tuning on Pun of the Day dataset.

 ## Data
 For fine-tuning the pretrained BERT embeddings, I use the Pun of the Day